iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 A message broker is an intermediary through which all messages flow.
 A sender writes the message to the message broker, and the message broker delivers it to the receiver.
 An important benefit of using a message broker is that the sender doesn’t need to know the network location of the consumer.
 Another benefit is that a message broker buffers messages until the consumer is able to process them.
 There are many message brokers to chose from.
 Examples of popular open source message brokers include [ActiveMQ](http://activemq.apache.org), [RabbitMQ](https://www.rabbitmq.com), [Apache Kafka](http://kafka.apache.org) etc.

+**There are many advantages to using broker-based messaging:**
+- Loose coupling: A client makes a request by simply sending a message to the appropriate channel.
+The client is completely unaware of the service instances.
+It doesn’t need to use a discovery mechanism to determine the location of a ser- vice instance.
+- Message buffering: The message broker buffers messages until they can be processed.
+With a synchronous request/response protocol such as HTTP, both the client and service must be available for the duration of the exchange.
+With messaging, though, messages will queue up until they can be processed by the consumer.
+This means, for example, that an online store can accept orders from customers even when the order-fulfillment system is slow or unavailable.
+The messages will simply queue up until they can be processed.
+- Flexible communication: Messaging supports all the interaction styles described earlier.
+- Explicit interprocess communication: RPC-based mechanism attempts to make invoking a remote service look the same as calling a local service.
+But due to the laws of physics and the possibility of partial failure, they’re in fact quite different.

+**There are some downsides to using messaging:**
+- Potential performance bottleneck: There is a risk that the message broker could be a performance bottleneck.
+Fortunately, many modern message brokers are designed to be highly scalable.
+- Potential single point of failure: It’s essential that the message broker is highly available—otherwise, system reliability will be impacted.
+Fortunately, most modern brokers have been designed to be highly available.
+- Additional operational complexity: The messaging system is yet another system component that must be installed, configured, and operated.

+A challenge you must tackle when using messaging is dealing with duplicate messages.
+A message broker should ideally deliver each message only once, but guaranteeing exactly-once messaging is usually too costly.
+Instead, most message brokers promise to deliver a message at least once.
+Best way to handle duplicate messages is to write idempotent message handlers.
+Another method is to track messages and discard duplicates (more costly than idempotency).

 ### Message formats
 The choice of message format can impact the efficiency of IPC, the usability of the API, and its evolvability.
-If you’re using a messaging system or protocols such as HTTP, you get to pick your message for- mat.
+If you’re using a messaging system or protocols such as HTTP, you get to pick your message format.
 Some IPC mechanisms—such as gRPC, which you’ll learn about shortly—might dictate the message format.
 There are two main categories of message formats: text and binary.
 Text based are JSON and XML.
 Binary are AVRO, Thrift and Protocol Buffers.

 ### Communication Using RPI
 When using a remote procedure invocation-based IPC mechanism, a client sends a request to a service, and the service processes the request and sends back a response.
 Some clients may block waiting for a response, and others might have a reactive, non-blocking architecture.
 There're 2 main types of RPI methods: REST and gRPC.
 REST is quite well understood, so let's just understand the benefits/drawbacks of REST and then we'll see how gRPC works: